 This is the stage that modafinil is most helpful in terms of boosting the creative process.

 Stage II: Incubation

 This stage involves the unconscious thought process of finding a solution to a problem.
 This involves some time spent NOT thinking about the problem.
 It needs to sit in the subconscious and stew for a while.

 The illumination stage is the ‘EUREKA’ moment when the creative solution presents itself.
 This is the stage we are trying to promote by setting up the preparation and incubation stage.

 This is the final stage, where the eureka moment is investigated more closely to explore its validity.

 This is another stage where modafinil can come in useful as a way to really explore the idea in more detail to identify where it needs improvement.

 Modafinil can be a very useful tool for promoting the creative process.
-Its main benefits are in the preparation stage and the verification stage.
+Its main benefits are in the preparation stage (stage I) and the verification stage (stage IV).
 These are the stages that require the most grunt work and effort, while the other stages rely on natural cognitive processes.